 - Predicting time windows of delivery for customers thereby increasing first attempt rates and higher customer experience.

 - Electronic proof of delivery (EPOD) for reducing friction with customers and digitization of the processes.

 - Fitting more deliveries in a day by minimizing driving hours with more efficient routes.

 How Locus help here, with its Delivery Route Planner ?

-Locus’ Dispatcher, provides AI-based automated route planning that considers multiple real-life constraints and distribution models.
-With Locus’ proprietary Geocoding and Vehicle allocation engine, Dispatcher provides transparency, efficiency, and consistency in your supply chain along with reducing logistics costs.
+Locus’ Route Planning and Optimization Software, provides AI-based automated route planning that considers multiple real-life constraints and distribution models.
+With Locus’ proprietary Geocoding and Vehicle allocation engine, route optimization software provides transparency, efficiency, and consistency in your supply chain along with reducing logistics costs.

 Locus has been working with some of the biggest brands in SE Asia to solve their complex logistics decision-making problems.
 To know more, get in touch with us.